MichelGerding/Homeassistant-polygonal-zones/README.md

 - [ ] **Testing**: The current version of the code has no tests.
 It however has been extensively tested manually. unit/integration tests might be added at a later date.
 - [ ] **Improve documentation**: The documentation is not yet complete.
 This might be added at a later date.
+- [ ] **Add translations**: The integration currently only supports english.
+Translations are needed for other languages.